Kent Trading Standards Checked Scheme

 The annual price for Membership is stated on the Trading Standards Checked website, www.kent.gov.uk/tschecked.

-The annual membership fee includes a non-refundable vetting check fee of £99.
+The annual membership fee includes a non-refundable vetting check fee of £99, or such other amount as may be charged from time to time, plus VAT at the prevailing rate (currently £18.80).
 This is non-refundable whether membership is granted or not.

 The cost of Membership includes: